 Payment by 25% deposit to confirm a booking can be made by bank transfer or cheque, with the remainder payable 8 weeks prior to the start of your booking date.

-NB If you would prefer the security of booking by credit card, we can accept credit card bookings, subject to a 2% credit card fee.
+NB If you would prefer the security of booking by credit card, we can accept credit card bookings.

 Ancient Lycia in south western Turkey runs from Ekincik to Antalya in a semi-circle of some of the most mountainous and dramatic landscape anywhere in Turkey.
 The Taurus mountains rise to over ten thousand feet and the highest peaks are snow covered right into early summer.
 Its magnificent scenery with its lakes, woods and forests, its stunning coastline and superb ruins of two dozen cities make Lycia a place to explore and enjoy.